marengaz/rakomqtt/README.md

 ## About

-A component to attach rako lights (via the rako bridge) to an mqtt broker for use with home assistant.
+A component to attach Rako lights (via the Rako bridge) to an mqtt broker for use with home assistant.
 [Rako bridge interaction guide](accessing-the-rako-bridge.pdf).

 Only tested with [mosquitto](https://mosquitto.org/)